vdclab/vdclab-wiki/COACH.md

 Users are also allowed to input primary sequence, where I-TASSER will be used to generate 3D models first which are then fed into the COACH pipeline for ligand-binding site prediction.
 {.is-info}

+## Notes from Usres
+- Downloadable verison.
+- Cannot force a ligand to test, it's a blind search.

+## Ease of use
+- Input a PDB file or a protein sequence.
+- Take some time to run.

 ## Website